src4026/history-notes/content/The Making of the National Movement 1870s-1947.md

 [^rv]: The use of violence to make a radical change in society.
 [^council]: An appointed or elected body of people with an administrative advisory or representative function.
 [^knighthood]: An honour granted by the British Crown for exceptional personal achievement or public service.
+[^picketed]: People protesting outside a building or shop to prevent others from entering.
+[^mahants]: